Nirvana77/DistroFiles/docs/Service.md

 To launched the GUI

 - `Mode`: If is `deamon` or none.
-- `Path`: Is the path for the booted filesystem.
+- `Path`: Is the path for the booted DistroFiles.
 Here is where the settings file will be and the root structor.

 ```
 $ ./bin/main <Path> <Mode>
 ```
 # Configuration
-The configuration file is in the `Path` when the filesystem was booted.
+The configuration file is in the `Path` when the DistroFiles was booted.
 The file name is `settings.json`.
 - `version`: Definse the JSON `version` for the settings.
 - `host`: Sets the `port` for the communication with the servers.
 - `GUI`: Sets the `port` for the communication with the GUI.